OP-TED/ted-rdf-conversion-pipeline/README.md

 Options:
-  -i, --opt-conceptual-mappings-file TEXT     Use to overwrite default INPUT -o, --opt-output-folder TEXT                Use to overwrite default OUTPUT -r, --opt-rml-modules-folder TEXT
+  -i, --opt-conceptual-mappings-file TEXT     Use to overwrite default INPUT -o, --opt-output-folder TEXT                Use to overwrite default OUTPUT -c, --opt-clean BOOLEAN                     Use to clean the OUTPUT folder -r, --opt-rml-modules-folder TEXT
   -m, --opt-mappings-folder TEXT
   --help                                      Show this message and exit.